LohitSiriki/MapMyPothole/README.md

 The map i've used to map the pothole is osm map.

 Future work can be completely automating this by detecting a pothole real-time and mapping it to your current location.

+The images and the .csv are just sample images.